-These supplements are made from curcumin (which is almost always derived from turmeric) and usually, at least one additional ingredient.
+These supplements are made from curcumin (derived from turmeric) and usually, at least one additional ingredient.

 The manufacturers will claim these extra ingredients help to ensure more of the active ingredient makes its way into your system, instead of being flushed out before absorption.
 But how much does it really help, if any?